razee-io/Razee/README.md

    2. Click **Sign in with GitHub**.
    3. Find the GitHub organization that you connected RazeeDash to and click **Launch** to open the RazeeDash console.

-As you'll notice in the Razee dashboard, clusters you have configured to be watched and reported on are listed using a long ID token like `8e13917c-7e6b-11e9-a7d0-9e237586b5f9`.
-Razee can be configured to display the clusters using a more human-readable versus the IDs by following the steps below:

-1. Create a ConfigMap in your target cluster and label it with `razee/cluster-metadata=true`
+5. OPTIONAL: As you'll notice in the Razee dashboard, clusters you have configured to be watched and reported on are listed using a long ID token like `8e13917c-7e6b-11e9-a7d0-9e237586b5f9`.
+Razee can be configured to display the clusters using a more human-readable value versus the IDs by creating a ConfigMap in your target cluster and labelling it with `razee/cluster-metadata=true`.

    For example: